XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-run-a-validator-node.md

 ## Track Validator Signing Information

-In order to keep track of a validator's signatures in the past you can do so by using the `signing-info` command:
+To track a validator's signatures from past transactions use the `signing-info` command.

 ```bash
 exrpd query slashing signing-info <validator-pubkey> --chain-id=<chain_id>